 What is a sense of agency?

 Here are some ways we create a sense of agency.

-On the first day the desks are laid out however we feel is good and we ask students to pick a seat.
+On the first day, the desks are laid out however we feel is good and we ask students to pick a seat.
 We talk about what we need to learn-our own space, quiet/not too quiet, room to work or write, special tools like chairs, pencils or fidget tools and we decide how we will try to make it work.
 Then we test it.

 Is This Life or Death?
 We try really hard to give students perspective and options to solve problems on their own.
 Little Johnny is getting on Little Jamie’s nerves. little Jamie comes to “tell on” Little Johnny.
-Our response, “How would you like to deal with this?”
-Usually the student wants to sit somewhere else.
+Our response was, “How would you like to deal with this?”
+Usually, the student wants to sit somewhere else.
 Let them.
-Eventually they won’t ask anymore, they’ll just move away from the problem and solve it on their own.
+Eventually, they won’t ask anymore, they’ll just move away from the problem and solve it on their own.

 Reward Positivity Catch students doing good, being kind, making a difference or solving problems effectively.
 Use these situations as teaching opportunities.
 “Thank you Jamie for finding a solution to your problem.
 I love that you found a better place to get your work done.”